tzamrbano21/TinyTurtleDirections/README.md

 <br>
 **Step 3: New Files**
-Create three new files in this workspace.
+Create four new files in this workspace.
 Name these new files...

 * index.html
 * style.css
 * script.js
+* tinyTurtle.js

 <br>
 **Step 4: index.html**